 The Story of Orbiting Squares Western Square Dance Club

-The Orbiting Squares Western Square Dance Club began in 1962 as an activity offered to employees of North American Aviation, by a caller named Jack Barton.
+The Orbiting Squares began in 1962 as an activity offered to employees of North American Aviation, by a caller named Jack Barton.
 The first group of students had only 9-10 lessons when Jack was transferred back to California.
 They continued to learn on their own, dancing frequently at the various clubs in the city, and they rapidly became very polished dancers.
 The first Presidents for Orbiting Squares were Woody and Helen Bodkins, followed by Walt and Virginia Brenneman.
 When Jack transferred to California, the club invited Bob Doran to become the club caller.
 He continued until 1973, then was succeeded by Jerry Metz, who was the club caller until 1985.
 Bob Jones was club caller from 1985 until 1994, and Dave Stuthard was club caller from 1994 to 2007.
-At that time our board decided not to have a club caller, and we now contract with many different callers to call our dances.
-Since the early 1970’s we have also offered round dancing at our dances; we contract with a number of different round dance leaders to cue the rounds at our dances.
+At that time the Orbiting Squares board decided not to have a club caller, and began to contract with many different callers.
+Since the early 1970’s the club has also offered round dancing at its dances; contracting with a number of different round dance leaders to cue the rounds at its dances.

 Over the years Orbiting Squares has begun and continued many family-type traditions.
 The Hobo Dance was started in the mid-60’s as a Fall Outdoor activity – originally shared by a club in Newark (the Mound City Twirlers); then became an annual “Hobo Stew” outdoor picnic.
 This has evolved into the annual Chuck Wagon Dance in the fall.